 The name itself comes from a combination of 3 smaller words: rhabdo means "rod-shaped", myo is muscle, and sarcoma is the type of cancer, as described above.
 Rhabdomysarcoma cells tend to look rod-shaped under a microscope, and they have several features of muscle cells.
-Normally, as a fetus develops in the womb, cells called rhabdomyoblasts "grow up" to become the skeletal muscles of the body.
-When these cells do not mature correctly, but continue to multiply abnormally, a rhabdomyosarcoma results.
+During normal fetal development, cells called rhabdomyoblasts "grow up" to become the skeletal muscles of the body.
+When these cells multiply abnormally within a child’s body, a rhabdomyosarcoma results.
 Rhabdomyosarcomas can occur essentially anywhere in the body, but usually occur in the head, neck, bladder, vagina, extremities and the trunk.

 Over 85% of all rhabdomyosarcomas occur in infants, children, and teenagers.
-There is no specific geographic location or racial background that has been associated with higher rates of rhabdomyosarcoma.
-However, Asian and black children have a lower annual incidence than do white children.
+There is no specific geographic location or racial background that has been associated with higher rates of rhabdomyosarcoma, although, Asian and black children have a lower annual incidence than do white children.
 There also appears to be a male predominance, as boys are about 1.5 times more likely than girls to get rhabdomyosarcoma.

-It is known that rhabdomyosarcomas are associated with specific chromosomal abnormalities.
-The exact cause of these mutations, however, is not known.
+It is known that rhabdomyosarcomas are associated with specific chromosomal abnormalities that can be seen within rhabdomyosarcoma tumors, but these tumors are not inherited from parents.
+The exact cause of these mutations is not known.
 Some children who develop rhabdomyosarcomas also have congenital anomalies of various organ systems (abnormal development of heart, gut, brain, etc).
 The risk of rhabdomyosarcoma may be elevated for children who also have certain rare genetic disorders, such as neurofibromatosis type 1.
 Unlike many adult cancers, there are no known definitive environmental conditions that increase the chance of a person developing rhabdomyosarcoma.
 No connection has ever been found between rhabdomyosarcoma and exposure to toxic substances, environmental pollution, radiation (eg: x-rays during pregnancy), or physical injury (trauma).
-Not even tobacco smoke has been linked with development of this or any other childhood cancers, although cigarette smoke is clearly and certainly harmful to children in many other ways.
+Not even tobacco smoke has been linked with development of this or any other childhood cancers,.

 No. Just as there are different types of sarcomas, there are different types of rhabdomyosarcomas, as well.
 The 2 major types of rhabdomyosarcomas are described below.
 The classification is based on unique microscopic appearance, genetic mutations, and clinical behavior.

 This is the most common type of rhabdomyosarcoma.
-It tends to occur in the head and neck, bladder, vagina in girls, and around the prostrate and testes in boys.
+It tends to occur in the head and neck, bladder, vagina in girls, and around the prostate and testes in boys.
 This type usually affects infants and young children.
-As the name implies, the cells, as the name implies, have an "embryo-like" appearance, meaning they resemble the developing muscle cells of a 6- to 8-week-old fetus.
-Embryonal rhabdomyosarcomas have a relatively good to intermediate prognosis depending on other individual aspects of the disease.
+As the name implies, the cells have an immature appearance, meaning they resemble developing muscle cells.
+Embryonal rhabdomyosarcomas have a relatively good to intermediate prognosis, depending on other individual aspects of the disease.

-This type is found more often in large muscles of the trunk, arms, and legs, and typically affects older children or teenagers.
+This type of rhabdomyosarcoma is found more often in large muscles of the trunk, arms, and legs, and typically affects older children or teenagers.
 It is called alveolar because the cancer cells form little hollow spaces, or "alveoli" (Latin for small hollow spaces).
-Alveolar rhabdomyosarcoma cells resemble the normal muscle cells seen in a 10-week-old fetus.
-Most alveolar rhabdomyosarcomas have specific genetic mutation, called a 2;13 translocation.
-Tumor tissue is usually tested for this mutation before a diagnosis of alveolar disease is made.
+Although alveolar rhabdomyosarcomas were originally named this way because of their appearance under the microscope, researchers have now found that nearly all of them bear specific genetic mutations, most commonly one called a 2;13 translocation.
 Alveolar rhabdomyosarcomas may be more aggressive than embryonal tumors, and their treatment may be longer and more intense.
-Again, this depends on individual disease aspects as well as the tumor diagnosis.
+Again, this depends on individual disease aspects, as well as the tumor diagnosis.

 The workup of these tumors typically includes the following studies: